Home Executive Briefing Centre Live Signal Watch Live Signal Index Live Impact Index Day 33 Start Diagnostic →

 Hormuz closure.

 Event-specific.
 Maps the live Hormuz closure — demonstrated economic effects by country, sector, and named company.
-The 4-week cascade threshold identified in the TIDES research is 30 March 2026.
+The 4-week cascade threshold identified in the TIDES research (30 March 2026) is 3 days away.
+Non-linear cascade risk is active.
+Disruption is now projected to extend 1–6 months per DIA assessment.
+Second-order cascade effects are active.

 Diagnostic